Ambassador Per EKLUND: "The political culture needs to be developed"

 Ambassador Per Eklund

 30.10.2024 (Caucasian Journal).
-Today we are honored to welcome a very special guest: Ambassador Per EKLUND, former EU Ambassador to Georgia, and a Senior Fellow at the Institute for Security and Development Policy in Stockholm.
+Today we are honored to welcome a very special guest: Ambassador Per EKLUND, former EU Ambassador to Georgia, and Senior Fellow at the Institute for Security and Development Policy in Stockholm.

 Ambassador Eklund recently led an international observer delegation to monitor the 2024 Georgian parliamentary elections.